-Performance Provide the Stored Correctly and accessed quickly.

-DEpiPens are stored in the Medical Room in an unlocked, easily accessible place away from direct heat.
-They should not be stored in the refrigerator or freezer.

-DEpiPens should be clearly labelled with the pupil's name.

-Beach pupil's EpiPen should be distinguishable from other students, EpiPens and medications.

-☑All staff should know where the EpiPens located.

-The EpiPen should be signed in and out when taken from its usual place, such as for camps or excursions.

-Depending upon the speed of past reactions it may be appropriate to have the EpiPen in class or in a bag for outside use.

-It is important that trainer EpiPens (which do not contain adrenaline) are kept in a separate location from students' EpiPens.
+- EpiPens should be stored correctly and accessed quickly. - EpiPens are stored in the Medical Room in an unlocked, easily accessible place away from direct heat.
+They should not be stored in the refrigerator or freezer. - EpiPens should be clearly labelled with the pupil's name. - Each pupil's EpiPen should be distinguishable from other students, EpiPens and medications.
+All staff should know where the EpiPens located. - The EpiPen should be signed in and out when taken from its usual place, such as for camps or excursions. - Depending upon the speed of past reactions it may be appropriate to have the EpiPen in class or in a bag for outside use. - It is important that trainer EpiPens (which do not contain adrenaline) are kept in a separate location from students' EpiPens.